testing-library/react-testing-library/README.md

 > `container.firstChild` will only get the first child of that Fragment, not the
 > Fragment itself.

+> 🚨 If you find yourself using `container` to query for rendered elements then
+> you should reconsider!
+The other queries are designed to be more resiliant to
+> changes that will be made to the component you're testing.
+Avoid using
+> `container` to query for elements!

 #### `baseElement`

 The containing DOM node where your React Element is rendered in the container.